Satish-Archt/Sales-Engineering-Utility-Hub/README.md

 - Product Managers supporting commercial efforts

 Looking for more details?
-Check out the Wiki section of this GitHub repo—here’s a handy link:
+Check out the Wiki section of this GitHub repo, here’s a handy link:
 (https://github.com/Satish-Archt/Sales-Engineering-Utility-Hub/wiki)